burgessjp/QuickDevLib/README.md

-# QuickDevLib
+###QuickDevLib for Android(building)
-QuickDevLib for Android
+*You can fastest to complete a list display.*

 Completed Part

 1. common fragment list(include load state processing,classify title,add head and footer)
-   - Only implements loadData method  can be complete a simple list
+   - Just implements loadData method,a simple list can be completed.
-   - Also you can through specific needs to custom your list(there are some alternative methods)
+   - Also you can through specific needs to custom your complex list(there are some alternative methods)
 2. Subscribe
    - Need you implements data local storage
 3. GridPager